enkidevs/curriculum/python/core/fundamental-data-structures/dictionary-standard-mapping-type.md

 ## Content

 The **dictionary** (dict) is Python's main mapping type.
 It maps **hashable** values to arbitrary objects.
-They behave similar to *lists*, being easily grown or shrink by adding or removing elements.
-There are two important differences though.
-Items stored in **dictionaries** can only be accessed using their key and not their position.
-Second, once a key is hashed to an object it can not be bind to any other object.
+They behave similar to *lists*, being easily grown or shrunk by adding or removing elements.
+The two important differences are that items stored in **dictionaries** can only be accessed using their key, and each key can only point to a single value.
 We call this **key integrity**.
-Python dictionaries's corespondent in Java is the *HashMap*, in C their are called *hash tables*.
+Python dictionaries's corespondent in Java is the *HashMap*, in C they are called *hash tables*, and in JavaScript they are called *objects*..

 There are several ways to create a *dictionary*: